Converted at the Dinner Table

 It showed gratitude to whoever the provider was.
 It also influenced the religious route when independence into adulthood eventually came.

-As much as African Tradition Religion was part of my life, it had earned notorious condemnation as heathen.
+As much as African Tradition and Religion were part of my life, they had earned notorious condemnation as heathen.
 Christianity earned the civilization card.

-You could count them on your fingers especially with their well-known cluttered property and retail or tailoring businesses that they ran in various towns and cities.
+You could count them on your fingers, especially with their well-known cluttered properties and retail or tailoring businesses that they ran in various towns and cities.

-But for me the process of Christian development went on.
+But for me, the process of Christian development went on.
 God became the centerpiece of my life.
-He was the closest I could identify with my wishes, dreams and problems.
+He was the closest I could identify with my wishes, dreams, and problems.

-When visiting friends or relatives, I measure their belief by their affinity to Christ by the message on their key holder, a wallpaper or a start-up message on their cell phone.
+When visiting friends or relatives, I measure their belief by their affinity for Christ, as indicated by the message on their key holder, a wallpaper, or a start-up message on their cell phone.
 Though at times they may not have faith in the religion.

 Differences Mean Richness

-It is not about holier than..
+“It is not about being holier than thou”.

 As a journalist, I was in an international journalism class in Europe.
 Surrounded by European architecture but primarily studying Europe and Islam.

-The heartwarming part was the teacher, not a Muslim but a European who was unpacking the general belief that had been spread ad-inifinitum that every Muslim was a potential terrorist.
+The heartwarming part was the teacher, not a Muslim but a European, who was unpacking the general belief that had been spread ad infinitum that every Muslim was a potential terrorist.
 There are many good Muslims.

 No, it’s not how my cream Salvation Army uniform snugly fits me on a Sunday afternoon.
-Nor is it the church’s military derived jargon used to call office bearers in the church.
+Nor is it the church’s military-derived jargon used to call office-bearers in the church.